prettymuchbryce/react-responsive-audio-player/README.md

 * `audioElementRef`: A callback function called after the component mounts and before it unmounts.
 Similar to [React ref callback prop](https://facebook.github.io/react/docs/refs-and-the-dom.html#the-ref-callback-attribute) but its only parameter is the internally-referenced HTML audio element, not the component itself. **undefined** by default. *NOTE:* This ref should not be used for audio element event listeners; use `onMediaEvent`.

 None of these options are required, though the player will be functionally disabled if no `playlist` prop is provided.

+### Deprecated options

+These will be removed in v2.0!
+Please migrate away and use the `controls` prop instead.

+* `hideBackSkip`: a boolean value that if true disables the back skip button by hiding it from view. **false** by default.

+* `hideForwardSkip`: a boolean value that if true disables the forward skip button by hiding it from view. **false** by default.

+* `disableSeek`: a boolean value that if true prevents seeking. **false** by default.

 ## Styling